 “If you have a vote center nearby, you can also vote in person,” he told San José Spotlight.
 “Just be sure to be in line before 8 p.m.
 You’ll still be processed as long as you make the cut off and are in line.”

-Lynette Huang, a 33-year-old analyst, was one of the first to cast her ballot at the elections office Tuesday.
+Lynette Huang, a 33-year-old analyst, was among the first to cast her ballot right as polls at the county elections office Tuesday morning.

 “It’s super important every four years to speak for yourself and assert your rights,” Huang said.
 “Because I’m a resident of Santa Clara, it’s important to ensure our community is safe.
 I focus on our crime rate and what we can do to make our community safer.”